Khaoklong51/av1-scd/README.md

   --log-level {debug,info,warning,error}
                         log level output to console.
 Default is info.
+  --treshold TRESHOLD   treshold for scene change --ignore-scene-len    skip keyframe processing that make scene len lenght exactly follow the value if method does not expose way to set min or max value of scene.
-  --treshold TRESHOLD   treshold for scene change --version             print version
+                        This is not the same as 1 min and 9999 max scene len --version             print version

 pyscene: